ja-k-e/lexicon_standoff/README.md

       - If one group wins, all Players on that team receive three points.
 For example:
         - If two of three **Agents** survive, all three **Agents** receive three additional points
         - If two of three **Imposters** survive, all three **Imposters** receive three additional points
-      - If it is a draw or everyone dies, no one receives the extra points.
+      - If everyone dies, no one receives the extra points.
     - **Imposters** are revealed at this time.
     - Game Standings will be displayed
     - The Host can start a new Round which will assign new roles for each Player, or they can end the Game.